 By 4 to 5 weeks of age they can be moved on to red minces (duck, beef, pork, organ meats) and these can contain ground bone.
 Most breeds will be eating meat on the bone by 6 weeks and on.

 Common FAQ When Feeding Puppies Raw Meat:

 Raw feeding older puppies is easy, simply feed them in the same way as adult dogs (5:1:1) but with a little more fat.
-That is 5 parts mince with some bone (10-12%) in it, 1 part fresh organ additions (liver, heart, kidney, spleen) and 1 part veg (for more on how to make raw dog food follow the link).
-When feeding puppies I would add a good pinch of cheap fatty beef mince to your mix, they need the calories.
+That is 5 parts mince types with some bone (10-12%) in it, 1 part fresh organ additions (liver, heart, kidney, spleen) and 1 part veg (for more on how to make raw dog food follow the link).
+You can use literally any meat (chicken, turkey, fish, pork, duck, beef, lamb) though for younger pups make sure you use slightly fattier cuts.
+They need the oomf.
+Ideally buy minces with a little bone in there already (or feed meat on the bone).
+If using boneless meats make sure they have good access to meaty bones, they need the calcium.
+When feeding puppies I tend to add a good pinch of cheap fatty beef mince to the “normal” dog mix.
 You can pick up cheap beef mince from your local butchers or try the half-priced aisle of Supervalu or Tescos, there’s always bargains to be had.
 Perhaps a raw egg now and again (puppy building rocket fuel) and some cod liver oil.
 Easy as that.
-Vary it up each time you make your mix, use different meats, different organs etc. I personally use the higher fat chicken mixes from www.carnivorekellys.ie.
-These guys are butchers, they don’t make dog food, but their Chicken Plus mix is, in my opinion, ideal for pups, and as they’re butchers the quality is expected to be better than anything in the pet food sector.
+Vary it up each time you make your mix, use different meats, different organs etc.

 How much raw dog food do they need?